Pre-Physician Assistant specialist

 PAs work under the supervision of a physician, perform routine physicals, assist in surgeries, order tests, diagnose and treat many illnesses, counsel patients about managing medical problems, and are able to prescribe medications in all 50 states.

 Our staff will help you plan how to accrue your health care experience hours, help you fit prerequisite courses into your major, and prepare to apply the PA programs in which you are interested.
-There is one PA program in Washington State, and more than 170 across the country
+There are two PA program in Washington State, and more than 200 across the country

 +Physician Assistant School Requirements